dougeby/IntuneDocs/intune/early-edition.md

 Using Azure Active Directory (Azure AD), you will be able to restrict access to web sites on mobile devices to the Intune Managed Browser app.
 In the managed browser, web site data will remain secure and separate from end-user personal data.
 In addition, the Managed Browser will support Single Sign-On capabilities for sites protected by Azure AD.
 Signing in to the Managed Browser, or using the Managed Browser on a device with another app managed by Intune, allows the Managed Browser to access corporate sites protected by Azure AD without the user having to enter their credentials.
 This functionality applies to sites like Outlook Web Access (OWA) and SharePoint Online, as well as other corporate sites like intranet resources accessed through the Azure App Proxy.

 ### Troubleshoot enrollment issues  <!--- 746324 --->
-The Troubleshoot workspace will shows user enrollment issues.
+The Troubleshoot workspace will show user enrollment issues.
 Details about the issue and suggested remediation steps can help admins and help desk operators troubleshoot problems.
 Certain enrollment issues aren't captured and some errors might not have remediation suggestions.

 ### Admins can now configure the Firewall settings on a device using a device configuration profile <!-- 951708 -->